jdheyburn/jdheyburn.co.uk/content/posts/who-goes-blogging-3-1-deployment-methods-travisci.md

 {{< figure src="/images/travis-landing.png" caption="You can't resist a big green button..." alt="Screenshot of Travis landing page" >}}

 GitHub will ask you if you *really* want to share some of your GitHub data with Travis.
-Travis seems like a nice person so why not?

 <center>{{< figure src="/images/travis-github-authorise.png" caption="Another green button?
 Why not!" alt="Screenshot of GitHub authorising Travis" >}}</center>